-The points were very simple, as outlined by the President: an agency to make an inventory of available foodstuffs, and to set up system for distribution to alleviate the hunger that already was following the crop failures being reported all over the Earth.
-A second agency to study the POE Jelly and initiate action as quickly as possible to offset its effects, or to rid the Earth's file://F|/rah/Kate% 20 Wilhelm/Kate% 20 Wilhelm% 20 &% 20 Ted% 20 Thomas% 20 - % 20 Year% 20 of% 20 the% 20 Cloud.txt waters of the substance.
+The points were very simple, as outlined by the President: an agency to make an inventory of available foodstuffs, and to set up a system for distribution to alleviate the hunger that already was following the crop failures being reported all over the Earth.
+A second agency to study the POE Jelly and initiate action as quickly as possible to offset its effects, or to rid the Earth's waters of the substance.

 Other agencies and departments were named, and the general purposes for such agencies outlined.
-The serious problems of health. and sanitation, distillation processes and facilities, and personnel to build them, and teach others in their usage, proper control of land usage to ensure the maximum yield of foods. . . .
+The serious problems of health and sanitation, distillation processes and facilities, and personnel to build them, and teach others in their usage, proper control of land usage to ensure the maximum yield of foods ...